Denver Child Custody Attorney

 The court's prefer to award joint custody if possible, because it encourages shared parenting and gives the child quality time with each parent.
 With a joint physical custody arrangement, the child is able to reside with both parents, alternating between the two.
 The child's time is divided up so that the time spent at each residence is just about equal.

-Family Attorney in Denver, Colorado
+Child Custody Lawyer in Denver, Colorado